UO-CS210/prefix-compress/doc/HOWTO-compress.md

     return 'Z'   # FIXME
 ```

+We call the requirement that `n` be between 0 and 25 a
+_precondition_ of the function.
+The limit of 25 is a _checked
+precondition_, i.e., we design the function to intentionally crash
+if the precondition is violated.
+It is checked with an `assert`
+statement.
+The first clause of `assert` statement is the
+_assertion_ of the precondition.
+The second part (after the comma)
+is an error message that will be printed if the assertion is
+violated.
+Assertions are for catching errors _made by programmers_,
+not errors made by users of the software.
+The error message is
+therefore addressed to a programmer who is debugging the code.
+That
+is why it is appropriate to mention that the symbolic constant that
+has been exceeded.

 My implementation of `encode_length` is a single line of Python code
 that uses the built-in functions `chr` and `ord`.
 You might
 reasonably ask why I bother to write a Python function for a single
 line of code.
 There are a couple of reasons:

 - The name `encode_length` is clearer than the line of code that
   implements it.
 It will make our `encode` and `decode` functions
   more readable, and in particular the relation between